• Skip to main content

 Morning Glory Muffins

-The dates, however, totally work.
-A fantastic adaptation.
-This breakfast muffin is deliciously moist and not too sweet despite the sugar and dates.
-I really like the texture the dates add, and my daughter and eldest son loved them too, requesting them in their school lunchboxes.
-My youngest wasn’t that keen – he knew there were vegetables in it.
+However, the dates work in this recipe—a fantastic adaptation.
+Despite the sugar and dates, this breakfast muffin is deliciously moist and not too sweet.
+I like the texture the dates add, and my daughter and eldest son loved them, too, requesting them in their school lunchboxes.

 Morning Glory Muffins